AlibabaCloudDocs/kms/intl.en-US/Quick Start/Overview.md

-# Overview {#task68 .task}
+# Overview

-This topic describes how to quickly get started with Key Management Service \(KMS\).
+You can use Key Management Service \(KMS\) to encrypt and protect sensitive data assets.
+This topic describes a series of operations that help you get started with KMS.

-1. Activate KMS.
+## Activate KMS

-2. Log on to the [KMS console](https://partners-intl.console.aliyun.com/#/kms).
-You can create and view customer master keys \(CMKs\) in the console.
+## Manage and use keys

-3. Call KMS API operations.
+## Manage and use secrets